 Malware Type Description Adware Adware encompasses all software executables and plug-ins that direct users towards products for sale.
 These programs may also change security settings making it impossible for users to make changes to their system settings.
 Browser Helper Object A browser helper object is a browser plug-in that may perform a variety of functions related to serving advertisements or hijacking user settings.
 Commercial System Monitor A commercial system monitor is a piece of software with system monitor characteristics that can be obtained with a legitimate license through legal means.
-Dialer A dialer is a program that utilizes your modem or another type of Internet access to connect you to a phone line or a site that causes you to accrue long distance charges to which you did not provide your full consent.
+Dialer A dialer is a program that utilizes your modem or another type of Internet access to connect you to a phone line or a site that causes you to accrue lon distance charges to which you did not provide your full consent.
 Generic Spyware Spyware is a type of malware installed on computers that collects small pieces of information about users without their knowledge.
 Hijacker A hijacker modifies system settings or any unwanted changes to a user's system that may direct them to a website or run a program without a users consent.
-Other Malware This category is used to catch all other malware and suspicious behavior that does not exactly fit in one of the other defined categories.
+Known Malicious and High-Risk Files These are files that were identified as threats by the Advanced Malware Protection file reputation service.
+Other Malware This category is used to catch all other malware and suspicious behavior the does not exactly fit in one of the other defined categories.
 Phishing URL A phishing URL is displayed in the browser address bar.
 In some cases, it involves the use of domain names and resembles those of legitimate domains.
 PUA Potentially Unwanted Application.
 A PUA is an application that is not malicious, but may be considered to be undesirable.
 System Monitor A system monitor encompasses any software that performs one of the following: • Overtly or covertly records system processes and/or user action. • Makes those records available for retrieval and review at a later time.
 Trojan Downloader A trojan downloader is a Trojan that, after installation, contacts a remote host/site and installs packages or affiliates from the remote host.
 Trojan Horse A trojan horse is a destructive program that masquerades as a benign application.
 Unlike viruses, Trojan horses do not replicate themselves.
 Trojan Phisher A trojan phisher may sit on an infected computer waiting for a specific web page to be visited or may scan the infected machine looking for user names and passwords.
 Virus A virus is a program or piece of code that is loaded onto your computer without your knowledge.
 Worm A worm is program or algorithm that replicates itself over a computer network and performs malicious actions.